 If it had been successful, Doha would have improved the economic vitality of developing countries.
 It would have reduced government spending on subsidies in developed countries, but boosted financial companies.

-Unfortunately, agribusiness lobbies in the United States and the European Union put political pressure on their legislatures.
-That ended the Doha round of negotiations.
-As a result, bilateral agreements have increased.
-They are easier to negotiate.
-Whether this is good for developing countries remains to be seen.
+Unfortunately, agribusiness lobbies in the United States and the European Union put political pressure on their legislatures, which ended the Doha round of negotiations.
+As a result, bilateral trade agreements increased, due to their ease of negotiation.

-Third, Doha must dangle the carrot of more liberal service export regulations.
-That would entice the United States and other developed countries.
-Otherwise, they will move ahead on their own with the Trade in Services Agreement negotiations.
+The WTO must dangle the carrot of more liberal service export regulations.
+That would entice the United States and other developed countries to accept services from developing areas.
+Otherwise, developing countries will move ahead on their own with Trade in Services Agreement negotiations.